 Current Research / Programmes of work

-Most recently Emma has lead on a project Prioritising the Evidence base for Genomics in Nursing (PrEGeN).
+Emma led on a project Prioritising the Evidence base for Genomics in Nursing (PrEGeN).
 This study, funded by a University RIS grant, was undertaken with Prof. Maggie Kirk and Dr Deborah Lancastle, (both USW) in collaboration with Hillary Burton (PHG Foundation), Alastair Kent OBE (Genetic Alliance) and Prof. Heather Skirton (Plymouth University)

 Developing networks for educators and practitioners to support and promote genetics education.